Why We May Not Respond To Your RFP

 Your time is valuable.

 You don't quite know us yet, but we are highly empathetic people.
 We would not wish the RFP review process that you're about to go through even on our worst enemies (yes, we're looking at you IE 11 users!).
-We also know that your time is valuable and you could be doing SO many better things.
+We also know your time is valuable, and you could be doing SO many better things.
 By not responding, it's one less book you have to read.
 That should save you and your team a lot of time too, right?

 Our time is valuable, too.

 If you've ever been on the receiving end of an RFP, you'll know that most of them request participants to understand each business's unique RFP process, format, logistics, and more importantly, the pitfalls that have to be avoided to not get disqualified immediately during the process.
 This takes a TON of time.
 While some agencies may be staring at the phone waiting for it to ring, that's (humbly) not us.
-We are normally very busy and would rather spend our time having real discussions with organizations like yourself to see how we can help and support those clients who trust us to help them evolve - so much more fun than jumping through RFP hoops where the odds are grossly against us.
+We are normally very busy and would rather spend our time having real discussions with organizations like yours to see how we can help and support those clients who trust us to help them evolve - so much more fun than jumping through RFP hoops where the odds are grossly against us.

 We don’t work for free.

 We have a hard and fast rule that we don't work for free.
 We wouldn't ask that of your team and we kindly ask for the same respect and consideration.
 At the end of the day, we are a small business, employ a highly trained staff of experts, and the incredibly vague RFP process disrespects both our creative thinking and unique perspective.
-It asks for free work, free ideas, and would force us to prescribe solutions before we fully understand where you are and where we could go together.
+It asks for free work and free ideas and would force us to prescribe solutions before we fully understand where you are and where we could go together.